8-Week Beginner Sprint Triathlon Training Plan

 After the Race

 Congratulations!
-Hopefully, the race went as expected and you are satisfied with your performance.
+Hopefully, your sprint triathlon went as expected and you are satisfied with your performance.
 You can now call yourself a triathlete!

 After completing a triathlon, it’s important to take some time to recover and reflect on your achievements.
 Here are some tips on what to do after a sprint triathlon.